-All vacant positions with the Illawarra Shoalhaven Local Health District (ISLHD) are advertised on the NSW Health Career website via the Recruitment and On-Boarding (ROB) system.
-Applications are to be submitted online and need to address the position’s selection criteria to be considered.
+All vacant positions with Illawarra Shoalhaven Local Health District (ISLHD) are advertised on the ISLHD Career Portal via the Recruitment and On-Boarding (ROB) system.
+Applications are to be submitted using the online portal and need to address either the position’s selection criteria OR targeted questions as specified in the advertisement.

 The following information is provided to assist you in preparing your application.